Apply to the Ph.D. Program

 APPLICATION DEADLINE: January 15

-- Baccalaureate Degree : A baccalaureate degree is required and the student must present evidence that such a degree will be awarded by the time he or she begins graduate work.
-A final transcript is also required at the time of registration.
+A bachelors degree is required.
+Students must present evidence that such a degree will be awarded by the time they begin graduate work.
+A final transcript is also required prior to registration and should be mailed to:

 Stony Brook University

 A minimum cumulative grade point average of 3.0 (or its foreign equivalent) on a four-point scale.
 If you have attended graduate school and obtained a master’s degree, and the GPA is over 3.0, then the GPA of the undergraduate school can be below 3.0 for regular admission.

 Three (3) letters of recommendation

 Letters of recommendation from three former instructors are required.
 If the applicant already has pertinent work experience, e.g. as part of a software development team, some of these letters can also be from employers who are qualified to comment on the candidate’s qualifications.